 - Do you offer remote programs?

 We have athletes train with us all over the U.S, and Mexico.
-Remote assessments take place over Zoom and are free of charge with your remote membership.
+Remote assessments take place over FaceTime and are a one-time charge of $50.

 Remote programs are customized to meet your goals, just like an in-person program, and are created for you based around the equipment available to you.

 Additionally, you’re able to check in with your strength coach as often as you need to with questions, to check proper form, or to just catch up on your programming.

 We do.
 If you have more than one person sign up for PUSH, your second membership with be $100 off.